Skin (Marvel Comics): Powers and abilities

 Skin possesses approximately six feet of extra skin, which he is capable of stretching, deforming, wrapping, expanding, and compressing at will.
 At one point, Skin learns to manipulate the melanin in his epidermis to appear normal.
 However, this causes him to have migraines and he soon gives up on the idea of being normal.

 Other versions

-An alternate universe variant of Skin from Earth-295 appears in "Age of Apocalypse".
+An alternate universe version of Skin appears in "Age of Apocalypse".
 This version is a protégé of Colossus and Shadowcat who is later killed by the Core's guards.

 In other media

 Skin appears in Generation X, portrayed by Agustin Rodriguez.
-This version possesses full elasticity akin to Mister Fantastic, though using the ability causes him great pain.
+This version possesses a fully elastic body, though using his powers gives him severe pain.